TerryGWilliams/TerryGWilliams/README.md

-- 👋 Hi, I’m @TerryGWilliams
+- 👋 Hi, I’m @TerryWainaina
-- 👀 I’m interested in ...cybersecurity
+- 👀 I’m interested in cybersecurity and networking
-- 🌱 I’m currently learning ...information technology
+- 🌱 I’m currently learning information technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tech projects to enhance my skills
-- 📫 How to reach me ...through my phone number 0792701650
+- 📫 How to reach me through my phone number 0792701650 and my email tgathoni43@gmail.com

 <!---
 TerryGWilliams/TerryGWilliams is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.